-Maybe it’s because I’m about to have my first child (a baby girl), but I’ve been feeling a little philosophical lately.
-As in, reflecting and thinking about life, parenthood, self-betterment, self-growth, and even my bucket list.
+You know, I’ve been feeling a little philosophical lately.
+As in, reflecting and thinking about life, parenthood, self-betterment, self-growth, and even bucket list ideas.

 As always, I feel that I have more to learn and grow than I could ever achieve in a lifetime.
 Still, I’ve had many experiences and adventures that have left their mark on me, and that I think are excellent teachers and motivators.